G. de P. — Are there any communications this evening?

 You all know the story how even as a child he manifested transcendent powers, and there is a substantial basis of fact in this story.
 Being a sixth rounder, even in childhood he was what in modern times would be called a genius, but a genius on all lines, not merely on one line like some of these curious children who are occasionally born as musical prodigies, or as mathematical prodigies, or what not; but in all lines of human development interiorly he showed forth the transcendent powers of the inner divinity.
 That is the basis of the exoteric story that even as a little boy he confounded all his teachers, confounded the masters of wisdom of his time.
 He seemed to know everything without having studied, and it was largely true.

-I may add in this connection, Companions, that there are very, very, very few sixth rounders.
+There are very, very, very few sixth rounders.
 They are so few indeed, that their appearance comes only at long intervals, and they are all of buddhic standing; not necessarily all buddhas, because the buddhas are sixth rounders in the seventh or last degree or stage of the sixth round, but there are other sixth rounders not so high, who do, at rare, rare intervals appear.
 There are also such human beings as fifth rounders who are by no means so spiritually elevated, so intellectually sublime, as the sixth rounders are; but these fifth rounders are fairly frequent occurrences even in our fourth round.
 They come fairly frequently in time and they are the outstanding geniuses of the human race, the really great men, the high and noble spiritual teachers, the founders of religions and of great world philosophies.
 As a matter of fact, an advanced fifth rounder is what you would call a mahatma, a Master, an advanced one.
 Even among the mahatmas, seventh-degree sixth rounders are rare.
 There are some who are in the earlier stages of the sixth-round period; but the Lord Buddha was one who might be called a sixth rounder in the seventh or last stage of the sixth round, therefore almost a god incarnate in flesh.

 There are also fifth rounders who are in the early stages of fifth-round development, and these are what would probably be called superior or very exceptional men and women of a much higher spiritual and intellectual type than the majority of men are who belong, of course, to the fourth round.